AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-monitoring.md

 - **Period:** Alerts operate over the average value of a metric.
 Smaller periods of time yield more sensitive alerts. in this case we are looking at *5 Minutes*.
 - **Email Owners and contributors:** in this case: *Enabled*.

 Now that the alert is created an email is sent every time the app goes over the configured threshold.
-Active alerts can also be reviewed in the Azure portal preview.
+Active alerts can also be reviewed in the Azure Portal.

 ![Triggered Alerts](./media/app-service-web-tutorial-monitoring/app-service-monitor-alerts-triggered.png)